equalframework/equal/README.md

 eQual is an open-source low-code framework, at once versatile, language-agnostic and web-oriented, designed to efficiently create and manage modern softwares that can adapt to any Application Logic.

+"Not everyone can be a fullstack developer, but with eQual, anyone can develop like one."
+Developing an end-to-end application is extremely complex and requires a wide range of skills that few people possess on their own. eQual's mission is to enable any developer to create an end-to-end application by helping them compensate for the aspects they are less proficient in.

-⭐ If you find eQual useful, nice, or simply relevant, please consider giving us a star on GitHub!
+⭐ Before reaching the moon, we need stars: if you find eQual useful, nice, or simply relevant, please consider giving us a star on GitHub!
 Your support encourages us and will help making eQual the most powerful framework ever.

 🛠️ [Contributors welcome!](CONTRIBUTING.md) You want to contribute to a great open-source project?
 We need help to keep on 🚀, finishing 🚧, fixing 🐛, and make it 🎨

 [![Build Status](https://circleci.com/gh/equalframework/equal.svg?style=shield)](https://circleci.com/gh/equalframework/equal)
 ![Number of contributors](https://img.shields.io/github/contributors/equalframework/equal)